Authoritarian Politics and International Relations (APIR)

 We invite papers combining comparative authoritarianism and IR, but are open to contributions that help clarify important theoretical concepts and empirical patterns in either discipline that can shed novel light on the seminar’s overall theme.
 Also, we encourage presentations on normative political theory with a focus on regime type and international affairs.
 Colleagues interested in presenting in the workshop series should email Alex Tokhi (alexandros.tokhi [at] wzb.eu) or Alex Schmotz (alexander.schmotz [at] wzb.eu).

-Once a month on a Tuesday afternoon (see first dates below)
+When: Once a month on a Tuesday afternoon (see dates below)

 To subscribe to our mailing list, please send an e-mail to sympa [at] wzb.eu with the subject line containing: subscribe apir YourFirstName YourLastName.
 Please leave the message body blank.

 To unsubscribe from our mailing list, please send an e-mail to sympa [at] wzb.eu with the subject line containing: unsubscribe apir.
 Please leave the message body blank.

 “Comparing authoritarian publics: The benefits and risks of three types of publics for autocrats”

 Florian Töpfl; Discussant: tba